rubykube/kaigara/web/content/getting-started/index.md

 ### Usage

 ```
-igara is a lightweight provisioning system for unix
+Kaigara is a lightweight provisioning system for unix

   By embeding operations and resources into your application containers
   kaigara will run all your provisioning scripts before starting the app.